edwiny/progref/time_complexity.md

 The running time of an algorithm depends on the input size.
 The efficiency is expressed in Big-O notation and describes the upper bound of the function's growth rate.
 This means we can predict the maximum time a algorithm will take given its input size.

+Put it another way: an algorithm's performance is measured by its **worst case**.

+However, 2 algorithms may have the same worst-case, but different average cases.

 ## Common Growth Rates